 The rehabilitation therapists at Cancer Treatment Centers of America® (CTCA) help you build strength and endurance, regain independence, reduce stress and maintain the energy you need to participate in activities that are important to you.

-Throughout your cancer treatment, rehabilitation therapies can help you maintain your quality of life in several ways:
+Throughout your cancer treatment, rehabilitation therapies are available to help you maintain your quality of life in several ways:

 Speech and language pathology

-Our massage therapists can help reduce your cancer-related pain and improve your quality of life during your treatment.
+Our massage therapists may help reduce your cancer-related pain and improve your quality of life during your treatment.

 Lymphedema prevention and treatment